jguhlin/sfasta/README.md

 *Compression can be set per data type*
 - You can use ZSTD for sequence compression, XZ for masking, Brotli for IDs and Headers, for example.
 - Compression profiles are found in [compression_profiles](https://github.com/jguhlin/sfasta) folder and are stored as YAML.
+- Future work should involve including algorithms from htscodecs.
 - You can load your own compression profile from the command line.
 - IDs are interpreted from FASTA/Q files as the part before the space on an identified line, for example
 ```